-We have complied with the independence and ethical requirements of the Code of Ethics for Public Accountants issued by the International Ethics Standard Board for Accountants ("IESBA"), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.
+We have compiled with the independence and ethical requirements of the Code of Ethics for Public Accountants issued by the International Ethics Standard Board for Accountants ("IESBA"), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.

-Our Firm applies the International Standard on Quality Management 1 ("ISQM 1") and accordingly mainta a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+Our Firm applies the International Standard on Quality Management 1 ("ISQM 1") and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

-Our responsibilit
+Our responsibility

 Our responsibility is to express a limited assurance conclusion on selected sustainability information for the year ended December 31, 2024, based on the procedures we have performed and the evidence we have obtained.
-We conducted our limited assurance engagement in accordance with International Standard on Assurance Engagements 2000 (Revised), assurance engagements other than audits or reviews of historical financial information (TISAE 2000 T) issued by the International Auditing and Assurance Standards Board (TIAASD).
-This standard requires the planning and performance of this engagement to obtain limited assurance about whether the selected sustainability (information is free from neterial misstatement.
+We conducted our limited assurance engagement in accordance with International Standard on Assurance Engagements 3000 (Revised), assurance engagements other than audits or reviews of historical financial information ("IsAK 3000") issues by the international Auditing and Assurance Standards Standards Standard engagement to obtain limited assurance about whether the selected sustainability information is free from natorial mastatement.

-A limited assurance engagement undertaken in accordance with ISAE 3000 involves assessing the suitability in the incrumstances of Industrias Péroles' use of methodologies in accordance with GRI and SASB as the basis for the preparation of the selected sustainability information, assessing the risks of material misstatement of the selected sustainability information whether due to fraul or error, responding to the assessed risks an excessary in the circumstances, and evaluating the overall presentation of the selected sustainability information.
-A limited assurance engagement is substantially less in scope than a reasonable assurance engagement in realton to both the risk assessment procedures, including an understanding of internal control, and the procedures performed in response to the assessed risks.
+A limited assurance engagement undertaken in accordance with ISAE 3000 involves assessing the suitability in the circumstance of Industrias Péroles' use of methodologies in accordance with GRI and SASB as the basis for the preparation of the selected sustainability information, assessing the risks of material mistatement of the selected sustainability information whether due to fraud or error, responding to the assessed risks ancessary in the circumstances, and evaluating the overall presentation of the selected sustainability information.
+A limited assurance engagement is substantially less in scope than a reasonable assurance engagement in relation to both the risk assessment procedures, including an understanding of internal control, and the procedures performed in response to the assessed risks.

-The procedures we performed were based on our professional judgment and included inquiries, observation of processes performed, inspection of documents, analytical procedures, evaluation of the appropriateness of quantification methods, and agreeing or reconcilling with underlying records.
+The procedures we performed were based on our professional judgment and included inquiries, observation of processes performed, inspection of documents, analytical procedures, evaluation of the appropriateness of quantification methods, and agreeing or reconciling with underlying records.